radotreyes/colt-steele-dsa/recursion/index.md

 - dragon: SRY
 - martin: 🤔
 - martin: okay, hello mr. dragon, is the first number in this list odd?
   - dragon: NAH B
     - martin: \*secretly removes the first number\*
       - martin: okay, hello mr. dragon, is the first number in this list odd?
         - dragon: NAH B
           - martin: \*secretly removes the first number\*
             - ...
               - martin: okay, hello mr. dragon, is the first number in this list odd?
                 - dragon: THAT LIST IS EMPTY, WHADDIYOUMEAN
+              - martin: oh, guess not then
+      - oh, guess not then
+- oh, guess not then

 ## objectives for this section